malcolmbuluku/alx-zero_day/README.md

-My favorite team is Aesenal.
+My favorite team is Arsenal.